Prerequisites & Tool Setup

 gh auth login

 Follow the prompts to authenticate with your GitHub account.
-Trinity checks this when you create or import a project.

 Delete Permissions